contino/pizza-shop/ARTICLE.md

 ![zipkin-trace](images/zipkin-trace.png)

 To view the Kafka headers navigate to http://localhost:9093/ui/clusters/local/all-topics/inbound-messages/messages and click on one of the messages shown in the list.
-Click the "Headers" tab to view the "b3", "orderid" and "customerid" header information that has been attached to the message by the framework.
+Click the "Headers" tab to view the "b3", "orderid" and "customerid" header information that has been automatically attached to the message by the framework.

 ![kafka-headers](images/kafka-headers.png)

+## Wrapping up

+In conclusion, distributed tracing is an essential tool for organizations implementing microservices architecture.
+The numerous benefits of distributed tracing include improved visibility into the system, faster problem resolution, and better end-to-end performance analysis.
+Distributed tracing enables developers and operations teams to track requests as they move across multiple services, providing insight into the behaviour and performance of individual components and the system as a whole.

+The abstraction layers provided by Spring Boot, Micrometer and Brave make the implementation of distributed tracing functionality relatively simple and enables consistency whether the services are communicating via HTTP or a Messaging system such as Kafka.